“Why Are Dreams So Weird?”

 What Do Dreams Reveal About You?

-Dreams might be messy but they’re meaningful
+Dreams might be messy, but they are meaningful.

-What If You Don’t Dream (or Remember)?
+What If You Do Not Dream or Remember?

 Conclusion: Embrace the Weird